PrivacyLx/website/content/post/2022-05_reclaimyourface.en.md

 ### Signature Collection

 Our team will be going to the streets in Lisbon to collect signatures.
-And we've already started.
-On the 25th of April (freedom day in Portugal).
-We walked along *Restauradores* collecting signatures with the following poster:
+And we've already started!
+On the 25th of April (freedom day in Portugal) we walked along *Restauradores* collecting signatures with the following poster:

 ![imagem de póster da campanha](/img/RYF_25_abril.png)